CARP preemption doesn't switch to backup where connectivity between systems is lost but not NIC link

-#2 Updated by Dan Journo about 5 years ago
+#2 Updated by Dan Journo over 5 years ago

 If that's the case, you are right.
 The only way I can see this working is sending both sending their 'status' via the SYNC interface so that Secondary can tell Primary that it hasn't received a CARP packet in time so has taken over.

 I assume if this issue was around in 2012, it isn't going to be fixed any time soon?
 So I've ordered some new servers to be physical pfsense machines.

 This is the previous bug I found on the subject but the comment was that it was simply a config issue.

 Updated by Jim Pingle about 6 years ago

 That other ticket ended up not being related to this, it was a different issue.
 In that case the "link" was lost from the perspective of the VM but not all VIPs were moving.

 In this case the problem could be worked around a couple different ways.
 The best way would be for the hypervisor hosts to have physical redundancy at the network level, with NICs going to multiple switches from both hypervisor units so that this can't happen.

 Fixing this particular edge case is non-trivial and most real-world cases where it would be a problem have other redundancies that negate the issue, so the amount of work for covering this case is quite high compared to the benefit.
 We may yet come up with a proper solution, however.